CrowdStrike/terraform-provider-crowdstrike/docs/resources/ioa_exclusion.md

 # crowdstrike_ioa_exclusion (Resource)

-An IOA exclusion prevents a specific IOA detection pattern from triggering for matching command line and image filename regex values.
+An IOA exclusion prevents a specific IOA detection pattern from triggering for matching child, parent, and grandparent command-line and image-filename regex values.

 ## API Scopes